 Of course not!

-Relying on a single channel to grow a business is risky.
+Relying on a single channel (or even methodology) to grow a business is risky.
 Especially with inbound marketing: it’s a long-term play.
 An extremely powerful one, but long-term.

 You keep scaling slowly and it’s immensely powerful once you get some traction.